electron/electron/docs/api/chrome-command-line-switches.md

 Enables remote debugging over HTTP on the specified `port`.

+## --disk-cache-size=`size`

+Forces the maximum disk space to be used by the disk cache, in bytes.

 ## --js-flags=`flags`

 Specifies the flags passed to the Node JS engine.
 It has to be passed when starting